We are excited to welcome you back to campus. The spring semester is in your hands.

 After cleaning, employees will place signs on tables to let diners know they have been recently disinfected and are safe for use.
 Our culinary team sanitizes the kitchen between meal periods, between team members changing shifts and between tasks.

 Our expectation is that you will not attend gatherings of more than 10 people and that you will continue wearing masks and social distancing in your free time.
 This means you should not attend large parties.
-If you do, we will consider this a violation of the University’s Code of Conduct and a failure to respect the policies we’ve established to keep our campus safe this fall.
+If you do, we will consider this a violation of the University’s Code of Conduct and a failure to respect the policies we’ve established to keep our campus safe.
 The University will take swift and decisive action against anyone who recklessly ignores these safety policies and puts others at risk.
 Violators will be asked to leave campus for two weeks and continue their studies entirely online during that time period.

 In consideration for all of our community members, students are accountable for upholding the JU Code of Conduct.
 The code states students should contribute to the development and sustenance of a community characterized by respect, caring and honesty.
 This expectation calls for behavior which demonstrates the five principles of student conduct: respect for oneself, respect for others, respect for property, respect for authority, and honesty.

 Our location in warm, sunny Northeast Florida has its advantages -- particularly when being outside is considered a safer option.
 Student Life is excited to offer plenty of outdoor recreational activities for students.

 Intramural sports will focus on low-contact options that can be played outside.
 As much as possible, we will move group fitness classes outside and will add new outdoor options such as high-intensity interval training and boot camps.